Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum gain calibration

 Reconstructing an image of the radio sky is more complex than simply applying the DFT to the antenna visibilities.
 The electric field measured by a single radio antenna is not constant with time.
 Drifting antenna-specific gain terms $g_i$ can distort the true signal, and need to be corrected through calibration.
-As a proof-of-concept for a full quantum computing pipeline for radio astronomy, we define and implement a quantum algorithm for self-calibration using quantum variational circuits \citep{var_circ}.
+As a proof-of-concept, we define and implement a quantum algorithm for calibration using quantum variational circuits \citep{var_circ}.